And most importantly, it is a story of faith and fear.

 There was one line, praise the Lord, I did not miss while reading Gideon’s story.
 It is the very first thing that Gideon hears from the Lord.
 Before His plan and before Gideon’s part in it, God identifies Gideon.
 It is not the identity that the world has so kindly placed on Gideon, no it is the identity that was carved into his frail bone marrow while waiting in his mother’s womb.
 The name that God had given him before time began, when He was thoughtfully and lovingly crafting him.
 “The Lord is with you, mighty warrior.”

 We so easily forget who our maker is.
-The one who formed us is not of the world, it is not based off of our pasts, no, the One who formed us is the Creator of the world, the All Knowing, Magnificent, Gracious, Loving God.
+The one who formed us is not of the world, no, the One who formed us is the Creator of the world, the All Knowing, Magnificent, Gracious, Loving God.
 The God with a plan and a role for you to play.
 This alone, should cast out all fear.
 The Holy God is in control, and He has a name for you, a name He calls you by.
 Do you know what it is?